DataDog/documentation/content/en/account_management/users/_index.md

 ## Edit a user's roles

-Only user's with Privileged Access, such as users with the Datadog Admin Role, can change another user's role:
+Only users with Privileged Access, such as users with the Datadog Admin Role, can change another user's role:

 1. Go to the User Management Page.
 2. Select the *Edit* button on the right of the user line.